wikimedia/toolhunt/README.md

 ### To run locally

-- Install Poetry and Flask if you haven't already done so
+- Install Poetry and Flask if they aren't installed locally
 - `poetry run flask run`
 - Open a browser window to localhost:5000

 ### To run with Docker

-- `docker build -t toolhunt_poetry .`
+- `docker build -t toolhunt_front_img .`
-- `docker run --rm -p 5000:5000 --name toolhunt_frontend toolhunt_poetry`
+- `docker run -d --rm -p 5000:5000 --name toolhunt_frontend toolhunt_front_img`
+- Open a browser window to localhost:5000

 ## Technologies to be Used

 - Python
 - Flask
 - Redis

+## To do

+- Write docker-compose.yml